 Nov 15th - 18th8am - 6pm

 Did you miss the world debut of an original design by Kurt Wenner, artist and innovator of 3-dimensional Pavement Art during the Sarasota Chalk Festival in April?
 No worries, we are installing this complicated illusion again at the November festival with added features.
+Simply purchase any festival ticket, from Nov.
+15-18th to experience this amazing installation.
+Kids under 12 go free.

-The Wenner Illusion Environment is an original invention that uses perspective geometry to visually distort real people and objects as they appears to grow and shrink in size.
+The Wenner Illusion Environment is an original invention that uses perspective geometry to visually distort real people and objects as they appear to grow and shrink in size.
 From one point of view Wenner's artwork will make flat surfaces appear to fall into space and curve into vaults.
 The laws of gravity are suspended as water can flow uphill.

 The Sarasota Chalk Festival debuted this complicated invention for the first time in April.